tminhas/blockchain/README.md

-# Blockchain Project for Cyber-Physical Systems
+# Blockchain for Cyber-Physical Systems

 This is an implementation of a blockchain using Python.
 It showcases the fundamental concepts of blockchain technology, including proof of work, proof of stake, and cryptographic hashing using SHA-256.